MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 Options:

--  0 (default) - Use the default Windows Update notifications
+-  0 (default) - Use the default Windows Update notifications.
--  1 - Turn off all notifications, excluding restart warnings
+-  1 - Turn off all notifications, excluding restart warnings.
--  2 - Turn off all notifications, including restart warnings
+-  2 - Turn off all notifications, including restart warnings.

 > [!IMPORTANT]
 > If you choose not to get update notifications and also define other Group policies so that devices aren't automatically getting updates, neither you nor device users will be aware of critical security, quality, or feature updates, and your devices may be at risk.